-From the freshest hand-picked habanero, chile peppers available in Eastern Mexico comes one of the hottest peppers in the world.
-Our ground Habanero Pepper Powder makes a wonderful addition to any dish.
+Featuring the freshest hand-picked habanero peppers grown in Eastern Mexico, our ground Habanero Pepper Powder makes a wonderful addition to any dish.

 It has a wonderful taste and aroma, sweet yet intensely spicy.
 Pair its tropical fruity taste with fresh mangoes, tomatoes, onions, and cilantro and the flavors meld wonderfully to give you one amazingly simple hot salsa.